apolon1121/NodeJS-libraries/README.md

 - [config](https://github.com/lorenwest/node-config) - a runtime configuration for Node.js. modules.
 - [bluebird](https://github.com/petkaantonov/bluebird) - Bluebird is a fully featured promise library with focus on innovative features and performance
 - [helmet](https://github.com/helmetjs/helmet) - Helmet helps you secure your Express apps by setting various HTTP headers
+- [Browserify](https://github.com/browserify/browserify) - Browserify lets you require('modules') in the browser by bundling up all of your dependencies.